jds485/EnGauge/README.md

 ### Gauge datasets include:
 1. USGS streamflow from the NWIS portal
 2. EPA STORET, USGS, USDA and other water quality data via the water quality portal
-3. NOAA ACIS, GHCN weather station data
+3. NOAA ACIS, GHCN weather station data.
+This is a global dataset.

 ---
 ### USGS and NOAA R libraries include: